jpmorganchase/anu/docs/api/classes/Selection.md

 ▸ (`this`, `tag`): [`Selection`](Selection.md)

-Select nodes from the childern graph(s) of selected by tag and return it as a instance of Selection.
+Select nodes from the childern graph(s) of a selection by tag or list of tags and return them as a instance of Selection.

 ##### Parameters